Rosa y Marigold

 What are alternatives to Rosa y Marigold in Boston?

-For diners comparing named options, Avra Estiatorio, Little Steve's Pizzeria, Clio, Uni, and The Bebop may be useful reference points depending on the mood.
+For diners comparing named options, Avra Estiatorio, Little Steve's Pizzeria, Clio, Uni, The Bebop may be useful reference points depending on the mood.
 Rosa y Marigold is the pick to keep in view when Peruvian and chifa cuisine in Boston is the priority.

 Is Rosa y Marigold good for solo dining?